 On April 11, 2009, Federer married Miroslava Vavrinec from Slovakia, better known as Mirka.
 She is a former pro tennis player (career-high No 76).
 Mirka met her future husband during the Sydney Olympics in 2000, where they took part for Switzerland.
 After retiring from pro sports in 2002, at only 24, because of a recurring foot injury, Mirka then became Federer’s career manager.

-Who is Roger Federer’s coach?
+Who was Roger Federer’s last coach?

 Who are Federer’s parents?